Skip to content

 Technical

-allows to add additional nodes to the cluster if needed.
-We can also perform seamless major upgrades by just executing a playbook.
+The database is run in a three-node setup with automatic failover and replication being orchestrated through patroni.
+Backups are executed via pgbackrest to two distinct (S3) locations. autobase allows to add additional nodes to the cluster if needed.
+We can also perform seamless major upgrades by just executing an Ansible playbook.

-) in front which serves as the central entrypoint for any traffic.
+Each node has a connection pooler (pgbouncer) in front.
+On top, each pooler has a load balancer (LB) (HAProxy) in front which serves as the central entrypoint for any traffic.
 The LB is able to contact the connection pooler instances in a "round-robin" fashion, ensuring it always finds a healthy one in case one of the poolers is down.
 In the same manner, any client can use the LBs as the primary connection point(s) for the database.

 For example, Forgejo is able to make use of a so-called "EngineGroup" connection (starting with v12) which allows specifying multiple connections for primary and replica nodes, respectively.
 The connection pool subsequently contains the respective entrypoints of the HAProxy LBs sitting in front of the connection poolers.